 Beginning in diagnosis year 2010, some lymphoma and leukemia ICD-O-3 codes were updated based on changes from the World Health Organization.
-The appropriate site recode variables to include these updates are Site recode ICD-O-3/WHO 2008 for all ages and ICCC site rec extended ICD-O-3/WHO 2008 and ICCC site rec extended ICD-O-3/WHO 2008 for the childhood cancer recodes.
+The appropriate site recode variables to include these updates are Site recode ICD-O-3/WHO 2008 for all ages and International Classification of Childhood Cancer (ICCC) site recode ICD-O-3/WHO 2008 and ICCC site rec extended ICD-O-3/WHO 2008 for the childhood cancer recodes.